 8.2.
-Running a Custom Scan from the Command Line Interface
+Run a Custom Scan from the Command Line Interface

-- · Open the Windows command line interface - Specify the command in the following format
+- Open the Windows command line interface - Run the scan by entering a command with the following format:

+'''

-<file path>/ <executable> -scan parameter1 - scan parameter2 -scan parameter3...
+<file path>/ <executable> -scan parameter1 ; scan parameter2 ; scan parameter3...

+'''

-For example, if the folder containing Comodo Cleaning Essentials files is stored in C:\Comodo, the command would be:
+For example, if 'Comodo Cleaning Essentials' is in C:\Comodo, the command would be: